Infomercial Versus Brand Marketing Versus Conversion Optimization

 Home Shopping Network has certainly improved the infomercial format, but not by a lot:

-Consumers have gotten sophisticated with time.
-The infomercial format that may have worked on someone seeing it for the first time no longer has that sway on the buyer.
+Consumers have gotten more sophisticated with time.
+The infomercial format that may have worked on someone seeing it for the first time 10 years ago may work today.

 In marketing, we need to live by this rule— when they zig, you zag.